Lizaveta-CR/MJC-School/stage #0/module #3/lesson #3/content.md

         String currentDate = "The 31st" + " " + "of January" + ", ";
  2. String is immutable.
-    Since string literals with the same contents share storage in the common pool, Java's String is designed to be immutable.
-That is, once a String is constructed, its contents cannot be modified.
-Otherwise, the other String references sharing the same storage location will be affected by the change, which can be unpredictable and therefore is undesirable.

-    What does it mean in practise?
+    Once a String is constructed, its contents cannot be modified.

     Let's consider the following example:

         String myStr = "CONVERT ME TO LOWER CASE";